dmitrii-artuhov/weak-memory-models-simulator/README.md

     Final states count (unique in terms of thread subsystems states): 4
     ```

-    Let's modify the code by adding memory order for all writes and acquire for all reads:
+    Let's modify the code by adding release memory order for all writes and acquire for all reads:
     ```js
     thread_goto T1
     thread_goto T2